Skip to content

 Strategy

-cover illustration
+cover image

-1. Choose Google-friendly keywords
+1. Choose search-friendly keywords

 A great YouTube channel starts with great SEO.
-And great SEO starts with understanding what users are searching for.
+And great YouTube SEO starts with understanding what users are searching for.

 There’s no set rule for which keywords will help your YouTube video rank well.
 But a bit of reverse engineering can go a long way.